Loading

 Before screening

-1. Tell screening officers if you have any medical devices, aids or implants.
+1. Tell screening officers if you have any medical devices, aids, implants or if you have other special circumstance that may necessitate assistance.

 2. Show them any supporting letter or documents from your legal medical practitioner and device manufacturer, if you have them.
 This helps screening officers to select the most appropriate screening method.